Why OpenBSD?Frederic Cambus March 24, 2016 [OpenBSD]

 Using OpenBSD as my operating system of choice is the conclusion of my now 20 years journey into UNIX-like systems.
 I've been using FreeBSD from 2000 to 2005 as my sole operating system at the time (both on servers and workstations), from 4.1 to the end of the 4.x series.
 I have fond memories of that period, and that's probably the main reason why I've been diving again into the BSDs during the last few years.
-Prior to that, I had been running Slackware, which in retrospective was very BSD-like, since January 1996.
+Prior to that, I had been running Slackware, which in retrospect was very BSD-like, since January 1996.

 When I first installed OpenBSD, two things struck me.
-The installation process was both easy and fast, as the OpenBSD installer, a plain shell script, is very minimalistic and uncluttered.
+The installation process was both easy and fast, as the OpenBSD installer, a plain shell script, is very minimalist and uncluttered.
 It is in fact the fastest installation process I've ever experienced, and it made a really positive first impression.
 The second one is the quality of the documentation.
 Not only does the OpenBSD project produces high quality code, they are also very good at documenting it.
 And it's not only man pages and documentation, presentations and papers also reflect that.

 OpenBSD is an ecosystem of quality.
 This is the result of a culture of code auditing, reviewing, and a rigorous development process where each commit hitting the tree must be approved by other developers.
 It has a slower evolution pace and a more carefully planned development model which leads to better code quality overall.
 Its well deserved reputation of being an ultra secure operating system is the byproduct of a no compromise attitude valuing simplicity, correctness, and most importantly proactivity.
 OpenBSD also deletes code, a lot of code.
 Everyone should know that removing code and keeping the codebase modern is probably as important as adding new one.
 Quoting Saint-Exupery: "It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to remove".